syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Parsing-the-Value.md

 ---
 layout: post
 title: Parsing in Syncfusion NumericTextBox control for Xamarin.Forms
-description: Learn how to enable the parser mode for NumericTextBox control.
+description: This section describes how to enable the parser mode for the NumericTextBox control.
 platform: Xamarin
 control: NumericTextBox
 documentation: ug